amperity/amperity-docs/amperity_api/source/endpoint_get_ingest_jobs_id.rst

    :class: no-scaled-link

-.. _endpoint-get-ingest-jobs-prerequisites:
+.. _endpoint-get-ingest-jobs-id-prerequisites:

 Prerequisites
 ==================================================

-.. endpoint-get-ingest-jobs-prerequisites-start
+.. endpoint-get-ingest-jobs-id-prerequisites-start

 #. :ref:`Add an API key <authentication-api-keys-add>`.
 #. :ref:`Generate an access token <authentication-access-token-generate>`.

-.. endpoint-get-ingest-jobs-prerequisites-end
+.. endpoint-get-ingest-jobs-id-prerequisites-end

-.. _endpoint-get-ingest-jobs-base-url:
+.. _endpoint-get-ingest-jobs-id-base-url:

 Base URL
 ==================================================

-.. endpoint-get-ingest-jobs-base-url-start
+.. endpoint-get-ingest-jobs-id-base-url-start

 All requests made to the **/ingest/jobs/{id}** endpoint should be directed to the following base URL: